Monetization

 This more individualized coaching role allows you to charge more as well.
 To determine your pricing, consider your education, years of experience, and current success in the field.
 You can also look at what other consultants charge for reference.

-To help break the ice and answer any questions people might have, try 15-20 minute discovery calls that allow prospects to learn more about you and your offer.
+To help break the ice and answer any questions people might have, try 15 to 20-minute discovery calls that allow prospects to learn more about you and your offer.
 While this might not be sustainable long-term, it’s a good tactic to close some initial clients and get the ball rolling.
 Once you’ve secured business and are able to collect testimonials, they might not be necessary.

 A contract is always a good idea.
 Be sure that you and your client are aligned on what to expect from the session(s) with you, any cancellation policy you might have, the cost, etc. Get it all down and ensure both parties are on the same page.

-Many photographers earn money online by selling their work on stock photo websites like Shutterstock, Getty Images, and Alamy.
-Companies and agencies search for photos to fulfill their content needs (whether that be for digital, social or print media), which can be anything from clever images that represent abstract ideas to landscapes to lifestyle photography.
+Many photographers earn money online by selling their work through online sites like Shutterstock, Getty Images, and Alamy.
+Companies and agencies search for photos to fulfill their content needs (whether that be for digital, social, or print media), which can be anything from clever images that represent abstract ideas to landscapes to lifestyle photography.

 We suggest working on the type of photography you love, because typically those photos are the best.
 But you can also research what’s currently selling the best and aim to penetrate that category with your own spin on things.
 This is a very crowded online space, so try to differentiate yourself via the quality or uniqueness of your photos.

-It’s not enough to just post your photos in a marketplace.
-You’ll need to be an active participant in driving traffic to your photos!
+It’s not enough to just post your photos in a marketplace, so you’ll need to be an active participant in driving traffic to your photos!
 One way to do this is to share your photography on your own social media channels like Instagram, where you can post relevant hashtags and follow people who you hope to see your work.
 Building this community and awareness of your talent will help you monetize it down the line.

 Your followers trust that you always share the most honest information with them, so we suggest only affiliating yourself with brands and products that you actually like and use.
 While you might be able to make extra cash promoting something, when your followers see that it wasn’t great, you’ll begin to lose them, along with other partnership opportunities.